Thanatisia/node-web-server/README.md

 ## References
 + DigitalOcean - Tutorials - How to create a webserver in NodeJS with the http module: https://www.digitalocean.com/community/tutorials/how-to-create-a-web-server-in-node-js-with-the-http-module
++ AbstractAPI - How to get a client IP address in NodeJS: https://www.abstractapi.com/guides/how-to-get-a-client-ip-address-in-node-js

 ## Remarks